Supervision and teaching

 Teaching and training

 I am the Director of the MSc Evidence Based Health Care (Systematic Reviews).
 I am also the lead tutor of the Complex Reviews MSc module, which seeks to provide training in the broader forms of evidence synthesis.
-I co-lead the Knowledge into Action module which explores the ways in which research evidence is used to inform clinical care and policymaking.

 I am a tutor on the internationally renowned Teaching Evidence Based Medicine course.